 Check out these Letters of Recommendation and see what our customers say about us.

-June 1st, 1992 – And in a blast from the past: Inc. Magazine wrote about Walter Jeffries and his zany doings in their feature article A New Twist on Old Peanuts.
-Not related to pigs, pork or sheep but rather our old farm house and an innovative approach to recycled insulation.
+June 1st, 1992 – And in a blast from the past Inc. Magazine wrote about Walter Jeffries and his zany doings in their feature article A New Twist on Old Peanuts which discussed the use of old peanuts from shipping were used to insulate homes as a way of repurposing waste materials to save energy.
+Like the following, not very related to pigs, pork or sheep but rather our old farm house and an innovative approach to recycled insulation.